RecommendHeadphone

 • Fluid draining from the ear

 In addition to acute infections, recurrent obstructions are another reason to see a doctor.
-You and your doctor may go about your options for avoiding this.
-Regular visits to the doctor for cleanings may help maintain the ears healthy and clear of debris.
+You and your doctor may go about your options to avoid this.
+Regular visits to the doctor for cleanings may help keep the ears healthy and clear of debris.

 Concluding Remarks